Queries over infinite streams

 of sliding windows over a stream of measurements by computing the

-average mean(w)
+average avg(w)

 for each window w